GuillaumeMZ/forecasting-llms/README.md

 - Highlight similarities and differences, if any.

 ## Conclusion

+### Reproduction

+We were successfully able to reproduce the original study's results on the four specified logical properties (bayes, negation, paraphrasing, monotonicity) but only with GPT-4-0314 because GPT-3.5-turbo-0301 is not available anymore.
+Like the original study, we found that GPT-4-0314 is a poor forecaster whether its temperature is set to 0 or to 0.5.

+However, our reproduction attempt is limited because:

+- Our dataset is only a small subset of the original study's.
+This explains why the "strong violation percentage" is always far higher in our reproduction attempt than it is in the original study.
+Nevertheless, our mean violations are close to the originals.
+- GPT-3.5-turbo-0301 is not available anymore, so we couldn't use it.
+Our reproduction attempt only contains results for GPT-4-0314.

+### Replication

 - Recap findings from the reproducibility and replicability sections.
 - Discuss limitations of your